rantho95/sales-data-warehouse/README.md

 # Sales Data Warehouse

 A SQL Server data warehouse project built from a raw sales CSV dataset.
-The project demonstrates an end-to-end data warehousing workflow — from raw data ingestion and transformation, through dimensional modeling, ETL processing, and data quality validation.
+The project demonstrates an end-to-end data warehousing workflow, from raw data ingestion and transformation, through dimensional modeling, ETL processing, and data quality validation.

 The primary goal of this project was not simply to build a pipeline that runs, but to make defensible data modeling and transformation decisions based on the actual characteristics of the source data.